The rise of eSports, particularly over the last five years, has been incredible.

 - Licensing games and products for tournaments and online play - for example, eSports TV channel Ginx

 Intel’s sponsored eSports event.
-Source: eSports Marketing Blog
+Source: Intel eSports page

 What may have sounded like a ridiculous idea in 2010 is now a viable investment opportunity.
 For example, in 2016, more people watched the final of the League of Legends tournament (43 million viewers) than the NBA finals (31 million viewers).